zeek/zeek/frameworks/intel.rst

 Intelligence data is critical to the process of monitoring for security purposes.
 There is always data which will be discovered through the incident response process and data which is shared through private communities.
-The goals of Bro's Intelligence Framework are to consume that data, make it available for matching, and provide infrastructure around improving performance, memory utilization, and generally making all of this easier.
+The goals of Zeek's Intelligence Framework are to consume that data, make it available for matching, and provide infrastructure around improving performance, memory utilization, and generally making all of this easier.